hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_reference_input_blob.html.markdown

 * `path_pattern` - (Required) The blob path pattern.
 Not a regular expression.
 It represents a pattern against which blob names will be matched to determine whether or not they should be included as input or output to the job.

-* `storage_account_name` - (Required) The name of the Storage Account that has the blob container with reference data.
+* `storage_account_name` - (Required) The name of the Storage Account hat has the blob container with reference data.

 * `storage_account_key` - (Required) The Access Key which should be used to connect to this Storage Account.